ConsiStyle: Style Diversity in Training-Free Consistent T2I Generation: Method

 As direct attention components injection can align the subject's details across images, in order to converge the subjects to the same structure we use an attention crossing component in which Queries may attend to Keys and Values of the images in the batch.
 Although it leads to improved consistency, the incorporation of Values between different images can lead to style contamination, as Values inherently carry fine-grained texture and color details.

-Our approach mitigates this by applying adaptive instance normalization (AdaIN) to the values before cross-subject attention, effectively isolating the semantic content from style-specific features.
-The $\mathcal{A}$ operator operation is defined as follows,
+Our approach mitigates this by applying adaptive instance normalization (AdaIN) \cite{adain} to the values before cross-subject attention, effectively isolating semantic content from style-specific features, since the statistical distribution of features is a key aspect of style, and texture is often defined in terms of such statistics \cite{Haralick}.
+By matching feature statistics using AdaIN \cite{adain}, we preserve the intended style: merely normalizing to constant values would distort the distribution and alter the resulting image style.